UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_01.md

 Notes:

-The data is shuffled before splitting.
+The data needs to be shuffled before splitting since our data could be in a specific order and if we took the last part as our test set we wouldn’t have a random sample of our data.

-We then split up our data into 2 separate sections.
+So first we shuffle and then split the rows of the data into 2 sections.

-The picture shows an 80%-20% split of a toy dataset with 10 examples.
+Here the training portion in green and the test portion in red.

-Usually, when we do machine learning we split the data before doing anything and put the test data in an imaginary chest lock.
+The lock and key icon on the test set symbolizes that we don’t want to touch it until the end.

 ---